aseichter2007/ClipboardConqueror/readme.md

 //todo: implement horde? maybe? or offer free gtp 3.5 or something.
 This will be after I make some money, send donations to accelerate this process.
 I want to deliver LLMs to as many PCs as possible.
 Give Koboldcpp a try before you turn local LLMs down on their face.

-//todo: /api/extra/abort on esc and return
+//todo: /api/extra/abort on esc and return //waiting on backends coalesing and a good doc for openAI compatibles

 //todo text to speech agent that can interact with the clipboard contents. //waiting on upstream that runs on my hardware without dinkin around or enough generosity to set up a closet server or at least new hard drives, I'm too full to experiment with a new OS.